jvanev/jconfig/README.md

-# KConfig
+# JConfig

-A lightweight, declarative configuration factory for Java and Kotlin.
+A lightweight, declarative configuration factory for Java.
 Provides type-safety, effortless conditional value resolution, grouping, namespaces, and a flexible value conversion mechanism.

 ---

 ## Requirements

-Built with Kotlin 2.2.0, requires Java 17 or newer.
+Requires Java 17 or newer.

-Usage in Java projects requires `kotlin-stdlib 2.2.0`

 ---

 ## Features

-- Simple and straightforward API - Just 3 simple methods to remember
+- Minimal API surface - 3 core methods and 4 annotations
 - Declarative configuration types - Describe your configurations and let the factory do the work for you
 - Extensible value conversion mechanism - Add your own value converter if the defaults are not enough
-- Configuration dependencies - Get rid of the `if` statements for dependent configuration values, either individual or entire groups
+- Configuration dependencies - Get rid of the `if` statements for individual dependent configuration values or entire groups
 - Namespaces - Reuse configuration types for groups of configurations with identical structures
+- Fail-fast loading - Invalid configurations are caught early

 ---